 Definition

-For the purposes of FTB, under the disbursement method the individual's rate of FTB Part A is recalculated each time the monthly amount of child support they receive from Child Support changes.
-Consequently, the individual's rate of FTB can change every month.
-It is an alternative way of estimating the amount of child support (1.1.C.20) an instalment individual will receive during the relevant period (1.1.R.25).
+For the purposes of the FTB maintenance income test, under the disbursement method, an individual's FTB Part A rate is recalculated each time there is a change to the monthly amount of child support they receive from Child Support.
+Consequently, the individual's FTB Part A rate can change every month.
+The disbursement method is an alternative way of estimating the amount of child support (1.1.C.20) an FTB instalment recipient will receive during the relevant period (1.1.R.25).

-The disbursement method is based on the amount of child support disbursed by Child Support.
-It can only be used for child support registered for collection by Child Support.
-The disbursement method cannot be used for FTB individuals who collect child support through private arrangements (private collect).
+The disbursement method is based on the actual amount of child support disbursed by Child Support each month.
+It can only be used for child support liabilities that are registered for collection by Child Support.
+The disbursement method cannot be used for FTB recipients who collect their child support through private collect arrangements.

 Policy reference: FA Guide 3.1.5 Maintenance action test for FTB Part A, 3.1.7.20 Estimating maintenance income, 3.1.7.22 Maintenance income - disbursement method